fluxninja/aperture/docs/content/get-started/installation/agent/kubernetes/sidecar.md

       ```

       Replace the values of `ETCD_ENDPOINT_HERE` and `PROMETHEUS_ADDRESS_HERE`
-      with the actual values of Etcd and Prometheus, which is also being used by
+      with the actual values of etcd and Prometheus, which is also being used by
       the Aperture Controller you want these Agents to connect with.

       All the configuration parameters for the Agent Custom Resource are listed